LeoDog896/Skript-Editor/CODE_OF_CONDUCT.md

 _Revision 2.1.
 Posted 23 June 2014._

 _Revision 2.0, adopted by the [Stumptown Syndicate](http://stumptownsyndicate.org) board on 10 January 2013.
 Posted 17 March 2013._

-## 12. Illegal instances of OwO

-Any illegal instances of OwO will result in a full report of your IP to the local police of that IP and and FBI tip

-We take OwO very seriously here >:(